• Authors: Menene Gras Balaguer (Ed.), Pierre Gonnord, Ion de la Riva.

 • Casa Asia | Barcelona, 2006

-• Galería Juana de Aizpuru, Institut Français de Barcelona, AFEE (Association Française d’Action Artistique), Embajada de Francia en España, TVE.
+• Juana de Aizpuru Gallery, Institut Français de Barcelona, AFEE (Association Française d'Action Artistique), French Embassy in Spain, TVE.

 48€

-The Asian Portraits by Pierre Gonnord were practically unknown until Casa Asia gathered them for an exhibition (2006) and it was, precisely, its unknown character which motivated this monograph’s publication.
-This volume includes images captured by a French photographer living in Spain, who is internationally recognized for his way of approaching photography “from the purity of a language free of artifices”.
-Gonnord has experienced from his very beginnings an attraction to the power of expression which can be seen in the face of certain subjects, often socially excluded and marginalized, whose existence is kept in the gaze of the model captured by the photographer, who at the same time makes us rediscover ourselves by glimpsing the truth of the self.
-In Pierre Gonnord’s Asian portraits one can perceive with some accuracy the force of what Barthes calls punctum.
-He compares it with an arrow which “comes to pierce him” when he is facing a certain photograph.
-The severity of the images reproduced deriving from the models of these already absent portraits intensifies the tension between their imaginary life and the death which invokes their absence, what they have been or what they were and will never be again.
+Pierre Gonnord's Asian portraits were virtually unknown until Casa Asia He brought them together for an exhibition (2006) and published this monograph on that occasion.
+This volume comprises images by this French photographer based in Spain, internationally recognized for his approach to photography “starting from the purity of an unadorned language.”
+From the beginning, Gonnord has been drawn to the power of expression that can be detected in the faces of certain subjects, often socially excluded and marginalized, whose existence is stored in the model's gaze captured by the photographer, who in turn allows us to rediscover ourselves by glimpsing the truth of being.
+In Pierre Gonnord's Asian portraits, one can perceive with a certain accuracy the power of what Barthes calls point and compares it with an arrow that “comes to pierce him,” when he is in front of a certain photograph.
+The gravity of the images that are reproduced, derived from the models of these already absent portraits, intensifies the tension between their imaginary life and the death that invokes their absence, what they have been or what they were and will not be again.